JustinPaoletta/my_portfolio/docs/CSP.md

   - `vercel.live` - Vercel live preview
   - `bam.nr-data.net` - New Relic error monitoring

-### `frame-ancestors 'none'`
+### `frame-ancestors 'self'`

-- Prevents the site from being embedded in frames/iframes
+- Only allows the site to be embedded in iframes on the same origin
-- Protects against clickjacking attacks
+- Protects against clickjacking attacks from external sites
+- Use `'none'` instead if you never need iframes

 ### `base-uri 'self'`